bepronetwork/web-network/README.md

 ### Network Configuration

-Finnaly we can finish, the last step is configure own network, to learn more about networks inside webapp, read the [doc](./docs/NETWORK-MANAGER.md).
+finally we can finish, the last step is configure own network, to learn more about networks inside webapp, read the [doc](./docs/NETWORK-MANAGER.md).

-In short, you can have one own network, with you branding, bounties and repositories. you can configurate this acessing  `yourdomain/defaultnetworkname/network-setting`.
+In short, you can have one own network, with you branding, bounties and repositories.

 <br/>
 ><img align="center" src="./docs/assets/network-settings-page.png" width="500"/>
 ## 5. Container